GET A FREE, NO-RISK QUOTE

 Micro-Factoring

 Micro-factoring is very similar to spot-factoring.
-But while spot factoring (or single invoice factoring) might involve an invoice of any amount, micro-factoring is generally factoring for small invoices, whether done as a single invoice or a series of smaller dollar amount invoices.
+But while spot factoring (or single invoice factoring) might involve an invoice of any amount, micro-factoring is generally factoring for small invoices.
+Companies can choose to factor a single invoice or a series of smaller dollar amount invoices.